modelyst/mekg-migrations/README.md

 # mekg-migrations
 Code for instantiating and migrating Materials Provenance Store (MPS) and Materials Experiment Knowledge Graph (MEKG) databases.
 Please see the corresponding MEKG and MPS papers for additional details.

+A video detailing a walkthrough of the data within MEKG can be found in [videos/graph_visualization_aps.mp4](videos/graph_visualization_aps.mp4).
+This video was produced using the [Neo4j Bloom Application](https://neo4j.com/product/bloom/).
 ## Overview
 The code in this repository was used for several key database setup and metric generation tasks: